word-sys/puls/README.md

 *   **Monitoring**: Uses `sysinfo` for host metrics, `nvidia-smi` for NVIDIA GPUs, and a native DRM parser for AMD/Intel GPU telemetry.
 Supports multi-GPU configurations.
 *   **System Control**: Interfaces directly with `systemd` (via `systemctl`) and `journald` (via `journalctl`) for service and log management.
 *   **Process Management**: Advanced sorting logic including a "General" resource usage score combining CPU and Memory metrics.
-*   **Configuration**: Parses and safely modifies `/etc/default/grub` and other system files with automatic backup generation.
+*   **Configuration**: Parses and modifies `/etc/default/grub` and other system files with automatic backup generation.

 ## Features